Leslie Smith

 Contact Leslie:

-Smith was director of business acceleration for the Michigan Economic Development Corporation, overseeing the state’s $300 million start-up investment portfolio.
-She also managed the statewide innovation economy and its partner network, including research universities, incubators, accelerators, and the philanthropic and private sectors.
-Smith has been featured as aTEDx speaker as well as in Forbes, Fortune, and StyleBlueprint.
-She was named one of the Memphis Business Journal’s “Super Women of Business” in 2019.
-Her active board service includes InBIA, the Center for American Entrepreneurship, and Memphis Fourth Estate, Inc.
+Previously, she was director of business acceleration for the Michigan Economic Development Corporation, overseeing the state’s $300 million start-up investment portfolio and managing the statewide innovation economy and its network of ecosystem partners, including 15 research universities, incubators, accelerators and the philanthropic and private sectors.